How to interpret ASIC insolvency statistics

 - Series 3.3: External administrators’ reports time series

-- Registered liquidator statistics, which ASIC compiles monthly from the register of liquidators maintained by ASIC, and details the total number of registered liquidators, the number of new and ceased registered liquidators each quarter and lists of all registered liquidators:
+- Registered liquidator statistics, which ASIC compiles monthly from the register of liquidators maintained by ASIC, and details the total number of registered liquidators, their age, gender, years of registration and the number of registered liquidators in a firm.
+ASIC also compiles the number of new and ceased registered liquidators each quarter and lists of all registered liquidators:

 - Series 4: Registered liquidator statistics